SAP/project-foxhound/README.md

 }
 ```

-If you think your work would also be useful for the wider community, feel free to open a Pull Request with your changes!
+If your work includes changes to foxhound that you believe would also be useful for the wider community, feel free to open a Pull Request with your changes!
+We are happy to accept external contributions.

+Additionally, if you get a paper accepted using project Foxhound, we are happy to add you to the [Hall of Fame](https://github.com/SAP/project-foxhound/wiki/Publications).
+Please open an issue to notify us.

+## Contributors

+We want to thank everybody wo contributed to the development of Foxhound!

+In no particular order: [tmbrbr](https://github.com/tmbrbr), [leeN](https://github.com/leeN), [saelo](https://github.com/saelo), [soumboussaha](https://github.com/soumboussaha) [LukasHock](https://github.com/LukasHock), [0drai](https://github.com/0drai), [alexbara2000](https://github.com/alexbara2000), [moorts](https://github.com/moorts), [unqrf](https://github.com/unqrf), ..